NunoSempere/time-to-botec/README.md

 make: *** [makefile:14: run] Error 1
 ```

 I also appreciated the speedup when using the LuaJIT interpreter.
-You can install it with commands similar to
+You can install LuaJIT with commands similar to:

 ```
 git clone https://luajit.org/git/luajit.git